marziarivi/RadioLensfit2/README.md

 - update CASACORE include and library path
 - set the compiler and compilation flags you want to use (default: GNU)

+- check/change default parameters in the default_params.h file

 *make all*